xavierpok/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: Tag a person for organisation**
+****Use case: Update a person****

 **MSS**

 1. User requests to list persons
 2. Connexion shows a list of persons
 3. User requests to update a person in the list
 4. Connexion updates person's information

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+Connexion shows an error message.

+      Use case resumes at step 2.

+**Use case: Tag a person for organisation**

+**MSS**

+1. User requests to list persons
+2. Connexion shows a list of persons
+3. User requests to tag a person in the list
+4. Connexion adds the tag to the person

     Use case ends.